simeononsecurity/simeononsecurity.ch/content/other/adsb-sdr-adapter-performance-insights/index.en.md

    - Notably, the AirNav RadarBox FlightStick showcased a marginal lead, with less than a 3% difference in messages received and aircraft detected during the testing window.
 While other dongles performed almost equivalently, the RadarBox exhibited a slight edge in these crucial metrics.

 3. **Comparisons with RTL-SDR v3 and Nooelec v5:**
    - In direct comparisons against widely used options like the RTL-SDR v3 and Nooelec v5, all dongles with LNA and filters built in demonstrated a substantial improvement.
-The RadarBox, in particular, exhibited a 50% to 100% enhancement in detected aircraft and total messages, showcasing its prowess in real-world scenarios.
+The RadarBox, in particular, exhibited a over 30% total enhancement in detected aircraft and total messages, showcasing its prowess in real-world scenarios.

 4. **Performance Against NESDR SMArTee XTR:**
    - The AirNav RadarBox FlightStick's performance stood out significantly when compared to the NESDR SMArTee XTR, which utilized the older E4000 tuner.
-In this context, the RadarBox demonstrated an 80% to 100% improvement in both detected aircraft and total messages, emphasizing its superiority in challenging conditions.
+In this context, the RadarBox demonstrated an over 40% collective improvement in both detected aircraft and total messages, emphasizing its superiority in challenging conditions.

 ### Additional Considerations: